Joey Gallo Player Props: Twins vs. Braves

 Braves Pitching Rankings

-- The pitching staff for the Braves has a collective 9.7 K/9, the second-best in MLB.
+- The 9.6 strikeouts per nine innings put together by the Braves pitching staff ranks second in the league.

-- The Braves have the eighth-ranked team ERA among all MLB pitching staffs (3.83).
+- The Braves' 3.81 team ERA ranks eighth across all league pitching staffs.

-- Braves pitchers combine to rank 16th in baseball in home runs surrendered (87 total, 1.1 per game).
+- Braves pitchers combine to surrender 87 total home runs at a clip of 1.1 per game (to rank 15th in the league).

 © 2023 Data Skrive.
 All rights reserved.